gom9000/gos-explore-suite/README.md

 # Explore Suite
 This suite is the most speculative corner of my workbench.
-It documents my passion for the sciences and my quest to observe and understand them through the tools I know.
+It documents my passion for the sciences and my quest to observe them through the tools I know.

 ---